© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Bramdean Roman villa is a scheduled monument protected by Historic England under reference 1001880.
 View the official record →

-Bramdean Roman villa is a Romano-British domestic and agricultural complex situated near the village of Bramdean in Hampshire.
+Bramdean Roman villa is a Roman domestic and agricultural settlement located in Hampshire, dating to the Roman period of Britain.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1001880.

 Bramdean Roman villa is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1001880.